Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 Handmade ornaments are always a welcome addition to any holiday decorating.
-This cute mouse has got himself in a sticky situation, but will still brighten up your Christmas tree.
-This ornament requires some basic sewing skills, and some simple craft supplies, but can be made in just a few hours.
+This cute mouse has got himself in a sticky situation, but he will still brighten up your Christmas tree.
+This ornament requires some basic sewing skills and some simple craft supplies, but it can be made in just a few hours.

 This project can be adapted for most sizes of spools.
 I've included my materials and measurements, but you might need to make adjustments for your spool.

 - Spool: Your spool can be wood or plastic and almost any size (but not too heavy).
 My spool is 1 3/4 inches high, and I wouldn't go much smaller than that.
 Your spool can be empty or still have thread on it that you want to use.

 - Felt fabric in gray, brown, or white for your mouse

 - Pink felt (optional) for the insides of your mouse's ears

 - Sewing needle and thread that matches your mouse body